danlynn/docker-rails-template/README.md

       ```bash
       $ docker-compose run --rm db mysql -h db -u root --password=password development < development.sql
       ```
-      Note that the password must be specified in the command since the development.yml files is being redirected to stdin for the import.
+      Note that the password must be specified in the command since the development.yml file is being redirected to stdin for the import.

 8. Verify that database looks good from rails console: